nhsconnect/FHIR-NRLS-API/pages/integration/integration_access_tokens_and_audit_JWT.md

 3. Consumer – validation rules that only apply where the client is a Consumer

-#### Common validation ####
+#### Common Validation ####

 Where there has been a validation failure then the following response will be returned to the client.
-In all instances the response will be the same however the diagnostic text will vary depending upon the nature of the error.
+In all instances the response will be the same however the diagnostics text will vary depending upon the nature of the error.

 |